 I think practical stuff is good but even living near the other parts of the Rockies don't prepare you for how small you feel.
 Helping people learn to enjoy feeling small in nature rather than being afraid of it.
 It grounds you.
 It helps you realize your place in the vastness of it all. ~Jason V

 Get up early for animal sighting.
 There are ranger walks that you have to preregister weeks in advance.
 Rockefeller preserves and Phelps lake has great hikes.
-Really had to research all different ranger programs offered because parking was difficult and traveling time took longer than expected. ~Jessica F
+Really had to research all the different ranger programs offered because parking was difficult and traveling time took longer than expected. ~Jessica F

 Cascade Canyon and or the Paintbrush Canyon.
 SIX-foot tall wildflowers!!!!
 Oh, and if you can, raft the Snake River, one of the most fun rafting experiences I've ever had.
 MadRiver was a good company ~Serena R